ibarrioh/DualGuide_COLO1/README.md

-# ENCORE PROJECT

-ENCORE Project aims to address the challenge of resistance to standard cancer therapies and the need for personalized treatments.
-A comprehensive approach using integrative network biology and functional genomics to explore rational combinations of target/pathway inhibition in oncology is proposed as a part of the project.
-To achieve this, large-scale two-gene combinatorial CRISPR knock-out screens are conducted, focusing on KRAS-mutant colon and triple-negative breast cancers.
-These cancer types were selected due to their unmet clinical need and availability of preclinical models.
-ENCORE aims to identify synergistic pathways within these specific genetic contexts and create network interaction maps to understand combination response mechanisms.
-Ultimately, the project aims to uncover new targets for effective combination therapy against primary or secondary drug resistance.

-The main issue with the dual CRISPR-Cas9 KO Screens is the amount of combinations we can explore.
-The number of combinations of 2 genes from all genes in the genome is too high to put into a library which usually contains around ~120K vectors.
-ENCORE we choose an anchored approach where a 40 anchor genes are selected and paired with ~500 genes (per library) that are selected after a prioritisation process.

-In the following sections I am going to describe the library selection process, the mapping of the reads and analysis of the data in more details.

 ## DUAL CRISPR-Cas9 KO LIBRARIES

 Dual CRISPR-Cas9 KO Libraries are similar to the Single CRISPR-Cas9 Libraries in terms of their design.
 The main difference is that instead of a single guide RNA, each vector contains 2 guideRNAs as a pair targeting different genes or in some cases the same gene.